\\\ Pet Christmas

 Shopping Local and supporting your high street has never been more important, a quick google check will provide you with your best florist selling plants.
 Look for those particularly that sell plants without added glitter, additional trimmings and baubles for a more pet-friendly and safer Christmas.

-The best tip is to position your flowers and plants in the home mindful of your inquisitive pets and that most plants are grown with the aid of toxic pesticides, unless specifically purchased from organic growers, situate plants above waist height making them inaccessible to pets.
+The best tip is to position your flowers and plants in the home mindful of your inquisitive pets and that most plants are grown with the aid of toxic pesticides, unless specifically purchased from organic growers, so take care and site plants above waist height making them inaccessible to pets.

 You can read more about having a Pet-Friendly Christmas in our guides, features and most recent blogs listed below.